James-revans/admin-dashboard/README.md

 # Admin Dashboard

 Take-home project for fun.
-Demo here: https://admin-dashboard-git-master-jamesevans.vercel.app/
+Demo here: https://admin-dashboard-git-master-jamesevans.vercel.app/ \
+Displays a list of employees and allows the user to modify the details of an employee, add a new employee, and sort by department.

 ## Available Scripts